 The Town of Rye empowers the Rye Mosquito Control Commission (RMCC) under the provisions of RSA 437-A of the New Hampshire State laws.
-The three-member commission is appointed by the Rye Board of Selectmen.
+The three-member commission is appointed by the Rye Select Board.
 Each member has a term of three years.
-The current commissioners are Chair, Tom Aspinwall, Denis Lipman and Timothy Sanborn.